 This is the key thing that people are looking for when they're thinking about subscribing: Is the quality any good?
 Am I going to enjoy this box?

-So either share with them what they're going to get, or if you're choosing to keep that a surprise for them, show past boxes clearly - again, those lovely photographs, to show them the type of thing they’ll get when they subscribe.
+So either share with them what they're going to get, or if you're choosing to keep that a surprise for them, show past boxes clearly and beautifully photographed.

 Have 'social proof'